qheilmann/CommandAPI-docs/docs/en/create-commands/registration.md

 CommandAPICommand withArguments(Argument... arguments)
 ```

 The `withArguments` method is used to add arguments to your command.
-The `arguments` parameter is appended to the the list of arguments for the command.
+The `arguments` parameter is appended to the list of arguments for the command.

 ```java
 CommandAPICommand withPermission(CommandPermission)